 - Just two items of sparkle, glitter, or shine per outfit.
 In other words, avoid over-bling.
 Go for items that have sequins or reflective embelishment or fabric just as an accent, e.g., a T-shirt with sequin stripes, a skirt with sequins in a floral print, a jacket with sequin trim, a brocade skirt or jacket.
 At maximum, do only add one more shine/sparkle to this item.
 For instance, a sparkle necklace or metallic pumps with a sequin skirt.

 - Keep your sparkle grounded.
 Sparkle and sequins are a girl’s thing.
 Thus, to stay looking grown up add menswear pieces.
 For instance, a pencil sequin skirt with a white button-down shirt fully-buttoned up or a cable-knit sweater, a sequin blazer/jacket with chinos and a T-shirt, silver pants with a V-neck or college style sweater, a tweed skirt with a silver thread sweater, a brocade skirt with a (leather) bomber or motorcycle jacket.

-Photos: G. Kramm
+Photos of me: G. Kramm

 © 2013-2021 Nicole Mölders | All rights reserved